bioidiap/bob.bio.htface/doc/index.rst

 .. vim: set fileencoding=utf-8 :
 ..
 Tiago de Freitas Pereira <tiago.pereira@idiap.ch>

-.. _bob.learn.tensorflow:
+.. _bob.bio.htface:

 ===============================
  Heterogeneous Face Recognition
 ===============================

 The goal of this package is to provide an "easy to reproduce" set of experiments in HETEROGENEOUS